 Under Diamond Capital, the building is used as general warehouse space up until 2016 when it is sold to Catalyst137’s developers and partners.

 Co-founders Kurtis McBride and Frank Voisin make their plans for the empty warehouse space public and construction begins.

 In the midst of ongoing construction, Miovision becomes the first official tenant.

 Red Circle Coffee and Graffiti Market make their debut, opening Catalyst137 up to the rest of the Kitchener-Waterloo community.

 It takes a hard-working team to run a building of this scale.
 Meet the people behind it all.

-ASSISTANT PROPERTY MANAGER
+SR. PROPERTY MANAGER